Azure Repos App

 There are two key benefits of using the Azure Repos App over manual CI/CD integrations:

-- You can add Infracost to multiple repositories with a few clicks, no need to install or update CLI versions in your CI/CD pipeline.
+- You can add Infracost to thousands of repositories with a few clicks, no need to install or update CLI versions in your CI/CD pipeline.
 The Infracost Azure Repos App uses a service principal and operates independently of Azure users.

 - Infracost runs faster as only changed folders are run based on Azure Repos App events.